Mindfulness and Awareness Meditation Brings Resilience

 One of the great benefits of practicing mindfulness and awareness is that we become more flexible and more resilient.
 How does this happen?
 It happens because training in mindfulness by focusing on the breath keeps our mind in the present, and training in awareness allows us to clearly see our mind’s patterns and let go.
 We let go of whatever it was that took us away from experiencing the present moment felt experience.
 We let go of whatever we were caught up in, whatever we were being distracted by.

 In this present moment who knows what can happen?
 This present moment is a delightful surprise, if we’re open to discovering what the possibilities are.
 Through practicing meditation, instead of feeling like we have to think about and control everything, we’re inspired to relax more; to let go and see what happens.
 We’re willing to look at the possibilities and the options.
 It’s a huge shift, and it happens thanks to mindfulness and awareness practice.
 Meditation teaches us that we can afford to relax, we can afford to be present.
 Even if something difficult happens, we can bounce back.
 We call this gaining resilience.

 Resilience is the quality of not giving up, no matter how many times we fall back into a pattern of grasping and tension.
-We recognize it and think: oops!
+But suddenly we see a gap in our thinking, we recognize the pattern and think: oops!
 I’ve grasped, got tense, forgotten my mindfulness practice and got lost in thoughts!
 I’m going to keep going, I’m not going to be discouraged by this.
 We can recognize that familiar feeling and come back to the practice.
 When we’re back in the present, we never know what’s going to happen–anything is possible!
 Anything can happen!
 And we’re willing to be with whatever is going to happen, in the moment, and enjoy it.